vonfredd/Tic-Tac-Toe/README.md

 You can also host a game (you need to change to your localhost or ip inside the multiplayer controller, to be able to host!) or join a game.

-MULTIPLAYER CAN ONLY BE PLAYED ON LOCAL NETWORK!
-One has to host before another player can join!
+Multiplayer can only be played on a local network and one has to host before another player can join.